Republicans demand interviews with FBI's Priestap, Pientka after bombshell Michael Flynn revelations

 “As for current employees, there are what I would call more line-level employees who were involved in some of the events in the report, all of those employees … were referred to our Office of Professional Responsibility, which is our disciplinary arm," Wray wrote.
 He did not elaborate.

-In addition to a Pientka interview, the Republicans sought a sit-down with the FBI's former head of counterintelligence Bill Priestap.
-Handwritten notes that surfaced last week -- written by Priestap after a meeting with then-FBI Director James Comey and then-FBI Deputy Director Andrew McCabe, Fox News is told -- suggested that agents planned to get Flynn "to admit to breaking the Logan Act" when he spoke to then-Russian Ambassador Sergey Kislyak during the presidential transition period.
+In addition to a Pientka interview, the Republicans -- Johnson is the ranking member on the House Subcommitee on the Constitution, Civil Rights and Civil Liberties; and Jordan heads up the House Oversight Committee -- sought a sit-down with Bill Priestap, the former assistant director of the FBI Counterintelligence Division.

+Explosive handwritten notes that surfaced last week -- written by Priestap after a meeting with then-FBI Director James Comey and then-FBI Deputy Director Andrew McCabe, Fox News is told -- suggested that agents planned to get Flynn "to admit to breaking the Logan Act" when he spoke to then-Russian Ambassador Sergey Kislyak during the presidential transition period.

 The Logan Act has never been used in a criminal prosecution and has a questionable constitutional status; it was enacted in 1799 in an era before telephones, and was intended to prevent individuals from falsely claiming to represent the United States government abroad.